Kostassoid/lethe/README.md

 lethe help wipe
 ```

-Note that `lethe` operates on a low level and will require a root access (e.g. `sudo`) to work with any real drives (and not loopback devices, for example).
+Note that `lethe` operates on a low level and will require a root/administrator access (e.g. `sudo`) to work with any real drives.

 ## Benchmarks